Before & After School

 The staff and/or administration reserve the right to use its discretion in determining the type of clothing appropriate for the school setting.

 EMERGENCY SCHOOL CLOSING: In case of severe weather conditions, parents should rely on their own judgment as to whether to transport their child to school.
 Classes will be canceled as little as possible.
 We realize that an emergency school closing can be extremely inconvenient, especially if both parents work.
 We will make every attempt to give you as much advance notice as possible.
-Please remember that if in-house and remote classes must be canceled, we do so only for the safety and well-being of the students and the staff.
+Please remember that if classes must be canceled, we do so only for the safety and well-being of the students and the staff.
 If it becomes necessary to close the school due to severe weather conditions, information regarding school closing will be posted on the MCS website and an email communication will be sent.